DATA-606-2023-FALL-MONDAY/Khambalkar_Jahanvi/docs/report.md

 <div align="justify">

+- This chart shows the number of duplicate rows for each invoice no.
-- Checked for duplicate values based on the Invoice Number and discovered that there are 5225 duplicate data.
+- Checked for duplicate values based on the Invoice Number and discovered 5225 duplicate data.

 </div>